fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

 <div class="infusion-docs-callout">
 A **grade** is _very loosely_ analogous to a class, in that using a grade in the definition of a component infers the properties of that grade to the component.
-It’s actually a bit more complex than that; later, you’ll probably want to read the documentation about Component Grades.
+It’s actually a bit more complex than that; later, you’ll probably want to read the documentation about [Component Grades](../ComponentGrades.md).
 This tutorial will explain more about grades as it goes along.
 </div>
 Any call to `fluid.defaults()` must include the `gradeNames` property in the options argument.
-This property defines the base _grade_ for the component.
+This property defines the base _[grade](../ComponentGrades.md)_ for the component.

-In a Primary Schema, the `gradeNames` property must include the grade `“fluid.prefs.schemas”`, which is defined by the Preferences Framework. **Using this particular grade is what registers this component as a Primary Schema with the Framework.** The Framework will automatically record this fact, and use this Primary Schema with your preference editor.
+In a Primary Schema, the `gradeNames` property must include the grade `“fluid.prefs.schemas”`, which is defined by the Preferences Framework. **Using this particular grade is what registers this component as a Primary Schema with the Framework.** The Framework will automatically record this fact and use this Primary Schema with your preference editor.
 </dd>
 <dt>`schema`</dt>
 <dd>